 While I think it's me offering hope and help to others navigating the wilderness, what they give in return is incomparable and truly precious.
 I marvel as I watch the human spirit rise to meet the challenges life holds and come through with faith intact, hope renewed and love deepened.

 Being in the wilderness can be a lonely, confusing time.
 There are lessons to be learned, but often we just want out.
 Many times it seems like the path we're following only goes in circles.
-However, if we will surrender to the process,
+However, if we will surrender to the process, the pathway will bring us to our destination.

 It's been said that change is the only constant.
 I believe this is true, but I've also learned change is not the enemy.
 Change happens on the outside, transition happens inside.
 The metamorphosis of caterpillar to butterfly happens inside the cocoon.
 When change brings us to the wilderness, there is opportunity for transformation as we dig deeper to find the hidden gifts, dreams and talents buried in us.
 We will emerge stronger than we believe ourselves capable of being.
 Change can be a good thing.
 We just need some time in the wilderness to discover its potential.